CumulusNetworks/docs/content/cumulus-linux-50/Layer-3/Routing/Static-Routing.md

 ## Configure a Static Route

-Cumulus Linux adds static routes to the {{<exlink url="https://frrouting.org" text="FRRouting">}} routing table and then to the kernel routing table.
+Cumulus Linux adds static routes to the {{<exlink url="https://frrouting.org" text="FRR">}} routing table and then to the kernel routing table.

 The following example commands configure Cumulus Linux to send traffic with the destination prefix 10.10.10.101/32 out swp51 (10.0.1.1/31) to the next hop 10.0.1.0.